jvanbockryck/nem-catapult-metadata-proposal/README.md

-# nem-catapult-metadata-proposal
+# nem-catapult-metadata-requirements-proposal
 ## Define metadata space
-There should be a transaction to declare your metadata-namespace to which you can add our metadata properties, the "keys" of the key-value metadata pairs.
+There should be a transaction to declare a metadata-namespace in which an account holder can define metadata properties, beying the "keys" of the key-value metadata pairs.
+This probably makes sense only for accounts that own a mosaic so that the metadata is bound that such mosaic.

     Example of a metadata-namespace: "defined-id"